 - Line managers are responsible for ensuring that volunteer service in their area of responsibility is managed in accordance with this policy.

-- The Director of Organisational Development and Wellness is responsible for:
+- The Director of People and Capability is responsible for:

 - the provision of information and advice about volunteer service to staff, and

 - the provision of an annual report to the Vice-Chancellor on volunteer service undertaken by staff under this policy.